RuthGyeul/Forbidden-Forest-Resources/README.md

 # [Project Forbidden Forest](https://github.com/RuthGyeul/Forbidden-Forest-Resources)
 A 2D RPG item collecting game.
-Try to reach highest score!
+Try to reach highest score by eating coins while avoiding dangerous rice cake dinamite who wants to hug you!

 ## Versions
 - 1.0.1 ~ 1.0.9 - Alpha
-- 1.1.0 - Beta
-- 1.2.0 - Release
+- 1.1.0 - 1st Release

 ## How to play
 This game supports Window/Mac/Linux platform only.
 Download latest version to play the game.